 In partnership with Xero

-“The tell-tale sign of a good business is that you can bring your true self to the workplace.”
-However it’s not always a straight line from starting your own business to creating that kind of company culture, particularly when you come from the corporate world.
-Capsule talks to Dancing Sands co-founder Sarah Bonoma and Craig Hudson, Managing Director of Xero for New Zealand and the Pacific Islands, about how to run a small business authentically, the power of delegation and how remembering your ‘why’ is the key to finding purpose in your business.
+How can you run a small business without experiencing employee burnout?
+Capsule talks to Dancing Sands co-founder Sarah Bonoma and Craig Hudson, Managing Director of Xero for New Zealand and the Pacific Islands, about the power of delegation and how remembering your ‘why’ is the key to finding purpose in your business.

-When it comes to creating your own small business, there can be a process of unlearning a lot of what you picked up in your corporate days that needs to happen, says Craig Hudson.
+When it comes to creating your own small business, there can be a process of unlearning a lot of what you picked up in your corporate days that needs to happen in order to avoid employee burnout, says Craig Hudson.
 As the Managing Director for small business platform Xero, Craig is well-versed in dealing with the emotional roller coaster that small business owners and sole traders face when they take the plunge into running their own business.

 “You can only be what you can see,” he says.
 “Sometimes, the structures within the large businesses can be not very nice places at times, and if that’s all you know and then you start your own business, and you start treating a small team like that, then you’re in for a world of pain.”